sagihaider/sagihaider.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Indian-born British computer scientist.
-Co-founder of [Sensiwise AI](https://sensiwise.ai/) and currently working as a Senior Lecturer in Artificial Intelligence at the [School of Computer Science and Electronic Engineering (CSEE)](https://www.essex.ac.uk/departments/computer-science-and-electronic-engineering), [University of Essex (UoE)](https://www.essex.ac.uk/).
-From Nov 2020-Nov 2022, I worked as a Lecturer in CSEE and from Nov 2017-Nov 2022, I worked as a Post-doctoral Research Fellow at the [Institute for Analytics and Data Science (IADS)](https://www.essex.ac.uk/centres-and-institutes/institute-for-analytics-and-data-science), UoE.
-Prior to joining UoE, I worked as a Post-Doctoral Research Officer in Machine Learning at The Farr Institute of Health Informatics Research, [Swansea University](https://www.swansea.ac.uk/), UK (July 2016 - Present).
-Before joining Swansea, I worked as a Post-Doctoral Research Assistant in Machine Learning for EEG-based Brain-Computer Interfacing at the Intelligent Systems Research Centre (ISRC), School of Computing and Intelligent Systems, [Ulster University](https://www.ulster.ac.uk/), UK (December 2015-June 2016).
-My doctoral (PhD) dissertation was under the supervision of Professor Girijesh Prasad and Dr Hubert Cecotti and looked at adaptive learning for modelling for non-stationary systems and its application to EEG-based brain-computer interfaces (October 2012-December 2015).
+I am an Indian-born British computer scientist, AI researcher, educator, and entrepreneur.
+I am a Senior Lecturer (Associate Professor) in Artificial Intelligence at the [School of Computer Science and Electronic Engineering (CSEE)](https://www.essex.ac.uk/departments/computer-science-and-electronic-engineering), [University of Essex](https://www.essex.ac.uk/).
+I am also the Founder of [Sensiwise AI](https://sensiwise.ai/) (September 2023-present) and an AI Advisor to [Check4Cancer](https://www.check4cancer.com/) (June 2025-present).

+At the University of Essex, I previously worked as a Lecturer in Artificial Intelligence (2020-2022) and as a Postdoctoral Research Fellow at the [Institute for Analytics and Data Science](https://www.essex.ac.uk/centres-and-institutes/institute-for-analytics-and-data-science) (2017-2020).
+Before joining Essex, I was a Postdoctoral Research Officer in Machine Learning at the Centre for Improvement in Population Health through E-records Research (CIPHER), [Swansea University](https://www.swansea.ac.uk/) (2016-2017), and a Postdoctoral Research Assistant in Brain-Computer Interfacing at [Ulster University](https://www.ulster.ac.uk/) (2015-2016).
+I was also a Visiting Researcher at the Indian Institute of Technology Kanpur in 2015.
+Earlier in my career, I held lecturing positions at Dilla University (2011-2012), Manav Rachna International University (2009-2011), and Cosmic Business School (2008-2009).

 You can view my University of Essex [Profile](https://www.essex.ac.uk/people/razah72409).
 If you have any questions or are interested in a research collaboration, don’t hesitate to reach out.

 Biography
 ======
-I received a PhD in Computer Science from University of Ulster, Northern Ireland, UK; Master's degree in Computer Engineering from Manav Rachna International University, India; and a Bachelor’s degree in Computer Science and Engineering from [Integral University](http://iul.ac.in/), India.
-I completed my primary and secondary education during 1991-2003 from Colvin Taluqdars' College in Lucknow, which is one of the oldest private schools in India.
-I was born in the city of Lucknow and spent nearly 24 years.
-Here is a [YouTube](https://www.youtube.com/watch?v=dS2fpg-SdJ8) video if you want to see Lucknow.
+I received a PhD in Computer Science from Ulster University in 2016.
+My thesis investigated adaptive learning for modelling non-stationarity in EEG-based brain-computer interfacing.
+I received an M.Tech. in Computer Science and Engineering from Manav Rachna International University in 2011, where my dissertation focused on advancing spiking neural networks, and a B.Tech. in Computer Science and Engineering from [Integral University](http://iul.ac.in/) in 2008.

 I am also associated with following professional bodies: